How to Fix Short Staffing in Nursing

 4. Re-evaluate Compensation Packages

-Nurses rated compensation high among factors most important to their work satisfaction and reasons they’re considering leaving their jobs.
+Nurses rated compensation high among factors most important to their work satisfaction and as a reason they’re considering leaving their jobs.
 To ensure your organization provides a fair and equitable pay and benefits package, consider comparing it to your competitors.
 Work with your staff to bridge any gaps.
 For example, offer planned incremental raises or provide tuition reimbursement for professional development.

 5. Ease the Workload